TRURO Cornwall TR3 6LQ

 One of the main highlights of the event is the Parade of Sail and Power, which sees the delightful restored ships and classic boats, accompanied by some larger vessels, sail in a parade out of Falmouth Harbour.
 For unparalleled views of the parade head to Pendennis Point!

-If you would like to get involved in the regatta but aren’t fortunate enough to own a classic boat, bring along a dinghy to enter the Saturday afternoon fun rowing competition!
+If you would like to get involved in the regatta but aren’t fortunate enough to own a classic boat, bring along a dinghy, or borrow a rowing boat to enter the Saturday afternoon fun rowing and sculling competition!

 Making the perfect partner for the regatta is the Sea Shanty Festival, celebrating the history of Tall Ships and promoting the maritime heritage of Falmouth and the surrounding area.
 In addition, the festival aims to raise money for the RNLI, who play a major role in a coastal county like Cornwall.